 A Building Regulations application is necessary for all substantial drain replacements.
 Minor isolated repairs need not be controlled.
 In all cases reasonable access should be provided for rodding and clearing.

-If you have a private drainage problem please contact Environmental and Consumer Protection or Wessex Water
+If you have a private drainage problem please contact Environmental Services or Wessex Water

 The Party Wall Act etc 1996 is not controlled by us or the Local Authority, but does provide a framework for preventing disputes in relation to party walls, boundary walls and excavations near neighbouring buildings.